-- Once registration of the exams have been submitted from the faculty, students will be responsible for scheduling the day and time of the assigned exam with the proctoring agency.
+- 1. Once registration of the exams have been submitted from the faculty, students will be responsible for scheduling the day and time of the assigned exam with the proctoring agency.
 The designated testing window will follow the assigned timeframe listed in the course syllabus. - 2.
 The proctoring agency needs greater than 72 hours to schedule an exam to prevent an additional fee.
 If a student needs to reschedule within 72 hours, charges will apply to the student; rescheduled exams outside of 72 hours may not involve additional charges to the student.
 Exams must be scheduled within the assigned calendar week of the course. - 3.
 Students who must reschedule their exam must notify the instructor no less than 4 hours prior to the start of their scheduled exam time to be considered excused and allow for exam reassignment.
-The reassignment date and time must still be scheduled within the calendar week of the course. - 4.
-Rescheduling is limited to once per course.
+The reassignment date and time must still be scheduled within the calendar week of the course.